 Daytona Beach, FL 32114

 Arts & Museums

 The Museum of Arts and Sciences is not as serious as it sounds: the stunning exhibits here captivate adults and children alike.
-Frequent events like Night of the Paranormal, iPhone Application Parties and Easter Egg Hunts are well-attended by locals especially.
-Rooms within the building can be hired for kid's parties, celebrations and even corporate events where everything is taken care of right from catering to amenities.
+Frequent events like Night of the Paranormal, iPhone Application Parties and Easter Egg Hunts are well-attended by locals.
+Rooms within the building can be rented for kid's parties, celebrations and even corporate events where everything is taken care of including catering.
 If you need a break from all of the art and exhibits, stop by at their in-house cafe for some fresh salads, chicken sandwiches and coffee.
-Call for details.

 If you're a race fan, then no visit to Daytona Beach can be complete without a visit to the Living Legends of Auto Racing Museum.
 Dedicated to honoring the pioneers of both stock car and beach racing, there's a lot of fast-paced history to explore here, not to mention a great assortment of events and activities throughout the year.
 At over 600 members strong, this volunteer-run organization is a sure bet for those looking to celebrate the sport alongside fellow enthusiasts.

 Established by the Smithsonian Institute, this exhibit is located in the Carl S. Swisher Library and showcases the contributions of President Franklin D. Roosevelt's "Black Cabinet," of which Mary McLeod Bethune was a member.